John Proctor was a successful farmer and the first male to be named a witch during the Salem Witch Trials of 1692.

-Knowing the danger he and his family were in, Proctor wrote a letter to the clergy of Boston, on July 23, pleading with them to appoint different judges or move the trials to Boston where he felt they would get a fair trial.
+Knowing the danger he and his family were in, Proctor wrote a letter to the clergy of Boston, dated July 23, pleading with them to appoint different judges or move the trials to Boston where he felt they would get a fair trial.
 In his letter, he described the torture used against the prisoners and declared that the accused were innocent victims:

 On August 1, eight Boston ministers met to discuss Proctor’s letter and eventually changed their stance on allowing the use of spectral evidence in the trials, but it was too late to save Proctor’s life.
 John Proctor and his wife were both convicted of witchcraft on August 5, 1692.
 The couple were sentenced to the gallows but Elizabeth’s sentence was delayed until the birth of her child.

 John Proctor was hanged at Gallows hill on August 19 along with George Burroughs, John Willard, George Jacobs Sr. and Martha Carrier.
-Elizabeth was eventually released from jail after the hysteria died down in 1693.

 The Crucible; Arthur Miller; 1953